SAP MES (MII/ME) integrated with Autonomous Mobile Robots (AMRs)

 - Fully integrated with shop floor and SAP ERP

-- You can provide different routes and junctions to an AGV to deliver products via different routes
+- You can provide different routes and junctions to an AMR to deliver products via different routes

 - Allow employees to be reassigned to areas where they can add value to the product

 - Provide safe, efficient and cost-effective movement of materials